KomodoPlatform/Documentation.rst.old/docs/source/agama/create-multisig-address.rst

     Store this information as well as possible, you can distribute it between your peer signers so that each one can store this information.
 This will be vital in the capability of moving funds from this address.

 Now you have a multisig address with no funds in it.
-Please go to ``Multi-signature transaction`` section to be able to send from the multisig address.
+You have to use the ``Multi-signature transaction`` section to be able to send from the multisig address as shown in :doc:`this guide <sign-multisig-transaction>`.